 - Have you (as a director/shareholder) provided any personal guarantees for business/investment debts or liabilities in favour of creditors?

 - How heavily geared are you?
 Could you continue to meet repayments if an unexpected event occurred, like a tenant moving out of an investment property?

 - Do you own all your assets/investments in your own name?

 - Do all dealings between your related entities have enforceable security?

 - Have any related party loans to the business/investment vehicle been documented in writing and hold appropriate security?

 - Have you safeguarded your business against death, incapacity and relationship breakdown?

 - Have you sought legal advice from a practitioner that specialises in asset protection?

-- Is there more than 1 director of your company – this could be unnecessarily exposing the personal assets of multiple directors;
+- Is there more than one director of your company – this could be unnecessarily exposing the personal assets of multiple directors.

 - Do you have a partnership/shareholders’ agreement?

 Need help safeguarding your assets?
-McKays Solicitors have enjoyed a strong collaborative relationship with Alman Partners, which has provided significant benefits for our mutual clients.
+McKays Solicitors enjoy a strong collaborative relationship with Alman Partners, providing significant benefits for our mutual clients.